 Narwhal Ballons -Jenn Hales

-APEX AND FRIENDSHIP ANNUAL HIGH SCHOOL VISUAL ART EXHIBIT
+APEX HIGH SCHOOL AND APEX FRIENDSHIP HIGH SCHOOL ANNUAL VISUAL ART EXHIBIT

 Opening Reception-March 24, 6-8pm FREE

 Our area high school youth create some of the most inspiring fine arts, and this annual exposition of both Apex high schools is sure to evoke some profound thoughts and will challenge us to see through the eyes of the young adults in our community, so full of potential and talent.
 Many of the exhibitors pursue further studies in art, so this is a showcase not to be missed!
 It takes a lot of work by the art educators, who also put their hearts and souls into an eyeopening production and a nod to the good in our up-and-coming generation.

 Lacey Peterson - Scratchboard

 An estimated 30 artists from over 12 Latin American countries will contribute to our annual exhibit, which coincides with the annual Latino Arts Festival on Saturday, June 3rd .
 This show exhibits the beauty and bold colors and scenes that are typical of Latino culture.
 Artists from the local community participate.
 They feature portraiture, landscapes, still life and mixed media.
 The exhibit has evolved in scope and variety each year since 2010.

 Show Runs: June 16-July 21

 Budding young artists will show works